kubernetes/enhancements/keps/sig-apps/5682-pdbs-for-multipod-replicas/README.md

   - Feature gate name:
   - Components depending on the feature gate:
 - [x] Other
-  - Describe the mechanism: The feature is enabled on a per-PDB basis with `spec.usePodGroups: true`.
-It is disabled by default.
+  - Describe the mechanism: The feature is enabled on a per-PDB basis with `spec.calculationPolicy: Workload`.
+It is disabled by default (`Pod`).
   - Will enabling / disabling the feature require downtime of the control plane?
 No
   - Will enabling / disabling the feature require downtime or reprovisioning of a node?
 No